apache/climate/site/modules/puny/README.txt

 Puny makes it easier to separate content from presentation and separate the role of the site developer and the content manager.
-As its name implies, it provides the bare miminum necessary to accomplish this -- based on the understanding that excellent, full-fledged Content Management System options are readily available and more appropriate for content-heavy sites.
+As its name implies, it provides the bare minimum necessary to accomplish this -- based on the understanding that excellent, full-fledged Content Management System options are readily available and more appropriate for content-heavy sites.
 Puny simply provides a way for sites that are not generally suited to a CMS to nevertheless